 - Acting without thinking

 Some of the symptoms of traumatic brain injury can look like emotional or behavioral problems, even though they are actually due to TBI.
 There are no standard TBI symptoms; the condition can affect people in different ways, and sometimes symptoms change during the recovery process.
-Some people may recognize TBI symptoms immediately, while for others, these symptoms don't show up right away or can be ignored or minimized at first.
+Some people may recognize TBI symptoms immediately, while for others, these symptoms don't show up right away or may be ignored or minimized at first.

 If left untreated, the effects of TBI can affect the way you live your life and the relationships you have with others.
-Ignoring your symptoms and trying to "tough it out" may make symptoms worse.
+Ignoring your symptoms and trying to tough it out may make symptoms worse.

 - Feeling more tired than usual